ElusiveMonni/monni_docs/docs/modules/points-section/items.md

 ---
 To prevent Discord servers from overusing Monni's resources, there are restrictions to the number of items which can exist in a single server.

-This limit is 20 items for a normal server, and 40 for a premium server.
+This limit is 20 items for a normal server.
+Limits can soon be increased indefinitely through our premium subscription.